 Cadets selected for enrollment in POC are enlisted in Air Force Reserve and receive subsistence pay of \$100 per month.
-Students who are qualified for Air Force pilot training will receive up to 13 hours of flight instruction.
+Students who are qualified for Air Force pilot training will receive up to 21 and one half hours of flight instruction.